TimothyLab/maiid_app/README.md

   npm run build
   ```

-  If you choose this option, you just have run the [`main.py`](main.py) file after you put the build repository created at the root of the project.
+  If you choose this option, you just have run the [`main.py`](main.py) file (after putting the build repository created at the root of the project).

 ## Support

-Pour technical question :
+For technical questions / informations :

 * Documentation Python et bibliothèques : [Python Package Index](https://pypi.org/).